vpatavee/Part-of-Speech-Tagging/README.md

 * Basic HMM implementation as described in [Speech and Language Processing (Jurafsky & Martin)](https://web.stanford.edu/~jurafsky/slp3/10.pdf) This yield the accuracy of 0.8803 for English and 0.8629 for Chinese.
 * Implement [Jelinek-Mercer smoothing](https://nlp.stanford.edu/~wcmac/papers/20050421-smoothing-tutorial.pdf).
 The accuracy is around 0.88.
 No significant improvement.
 * Implement [Good-Turing smoothing](https://nlp.stanford.edu/~wcmac/papers/20050421-smoothing-tutorial.pdf).
 The accuracy is increased to 0.885.
 * Implement constraint for unknown words that limits their potential tags to those labels with the most unique types.
+The accuracy is increased to 0.885.
-The accuracy is increased to 0.89.
+* Implement both Good-Turing and above constrint.
+The accuracy is increased to 0.89

 **hmmdecode.py**